URBREATH/15-minutes-city/README.md

 [grid]
-grid_gpkg = full path to a GPKG external grid file in EPSG:3857 hex_diameter_m =  diameter (meters) of the hexagons of the hexagonal grid (default = 250.0) clip_layer = full path to a GPKG polygon file in EPSG:3857 used to clip the area of interest (e.g., administrative borders, district boundaries..)
+grid_gpkg = full path to a GPKG external grid file in EPSG:3857 hex_diameter_m =  diameter (meters) of the hexagons of the hexagonal grid (default = 250.0) clip_layer = full path to a GPKG polygon file in EPSG:3857 used to clip the area of interest

 ```

 **Minimum required parameters: aoi_bbox, aoi_name and execution_output_path**; default (poi_category_osm = ‘all’).

+A separate parameters_<city>.ini file is created for each city that requires computation, stored in a dedicated folder.

 ---